mahfoozm/CoverGPT/README.md

 ### TO-DO:

-- Considering a CoverGPT web app.
+- Considering a CoverGPT web app, to simplify usage.